Church of Anthrax

 Church of Anthrax is a collaborative studio album by musicians John Cale and Terry Riley.
-It was released in February 1971 by record label CBS, nearly a year after the material was recorded.
+It was recorded in the spring of 1969 but only released two years later, in February 1971 by record label CBS.
 It followed Riley's success with 1969's A Rainbow in Curved Air and Cale's influential work with the Velvet Underground.

 The album was reissued and remastered in 2014.

 Music

 The album blends "Riley's drones and patterns with a more muscular and melodic bent versed in both free jazz and experimental rock."
 Rolling Stone labeled it "largely stretched-out organ-heavy improvisations, a freak-out in slow motion."
 The album was mostly improvised on the spot, using two drummers, Bobby Gregg and Bobby Colomby.
 "The Soul of Patrick Lee" is the only vocal track on the album; all others are instrumentals.
 No singles were taken from the album.

 Terry Riley noted that "John Cale and I had a lot of disagreements about the album, including the way it should sound and the way the material should go.
 During the last mixing session, John started feeding in a lot of extra guitar tracks over what we had done.
 That started to obscure some of my keyboard work that I thought should be heard.
 We had a disagreement about that, so I stopped going to the mixing sessions and they mixed it without me."
 However, in retrospect he stated that "over time, I’ve grown to like what they did."

 In the early 1990s, the duo reunited in New York to record a Church of Anthrax II, but nothing materialized after it became clear that Cale only wanted to produce rather than perform on the album.